-Thomas No'eau Keopuhiwa, Deputy Title IX Coordinator for Students One Stop Center, Room 201B Phone: (808) 245-8274 Email: keopuhiw@hawaii.edu
+Thomas No'eau Keopuhiwa, Interim Deputy Title IX Coordinator for Students One Stop Center, Room 201B Phone: (808) 245-8274 Email: keopuhiw@hawaii.edu

-Calvin Shirai, Interim Deputy Title IX Coordinator for Employees One Stop Center, Room 205B Phone: (808) 245-8355 Email: shiraic@hawaii.edu Kaua'i CC's Title IX resources also include the following Confidential Resources: Kaua'i CC Mental Health Counselors, Brian Kohatsu and Jie Shen and a YWCA Confidential Advocate.
+Andrew Yamamoto, Deputy Title IX Coordinator for Employees One Stop Center, Room 106H Phone: (808) 245-8323 Email: andrewty@hawaii.edu

+Kaua'i CC's Title IX resources also include the following Confidential Resources: Kaua'i CC Mental Health Counselors and a YWCA Confidential Advocate.
 Confidential Resources support students and employees who seek assistance related to sex discrimination and gender-based violence in a confidential manner.
 Unless an imminent threat to life, legal obligation, e.g., suspected abuse or neglect of a minor, or of bodily injury exists, Confidential Resources will not share information provided by a student or employee, without the student or employee's express written permission.

 Confidential Resources can meet individually and provide counseling and consultation.
-Additionally, they can provide information, options, and specific support about student and employees' rights and resources under EP 1.204, including answering questions on sexual assault and domestic violence, and assisting with and accompanying students or employees if they choose to report an incident to law enforcement.
+Additionally, they can provide information, options, and specific support about student and employees' rights and resources under Interim EP 1.204, including answering questions on sexual assault and domestic violence, and assisting with and accompanying students or employees if they choose to report an incident to law enforcement.

-Additionally, the Confidential Resources can also assist students and employees with filing aTitle IX complaint, should they desire to do so.
+Additionally, the Confidential Resources can also assist students and employees with filing Title IX complaints, should they desire to do so.
 Their contact information is below.